 ,h3

-A great way to increase traffic at your restaurant is through the use of limited time offers.
-This can be accomplished in many ways and regardless of whether your restaurant is the most popular around town, or if you've only recently opened.
+A great way to increase traffic and boost sales at your restaurant is through the use of limited time offers.
+This can be accomplished in many ways and regardless of whether your restaurant is the most popular around town, or if you’ve only recently opened.

 Limited time offers are designed to provide your restaurant with a refreshing change of pace that will keep regulars coming back as well as helping to generate new business.